CooperUnion/selfdrive/docs/safety.md

 voltage).
 This includes, but is not limited to: mechanical maintenance, using hand/power tools, cutting/stripping wire, soldering, etc...

-### When jacking car:

-- Announce “ALL CLEAR, JACKING FRONT” or “JACKING BACK”
-- Announce “ALL CLEAR, LOWERING” when releasing the jack
+*When jacking a car:*

 - Wait until clear before jacking or releasing jack
+- Announce "ALL CLEAR, JACKING (FRONT OR BACK)"
+- Announce "ALL CLEAR, LOWERING" when releasing the jack

 ### When going under car: